Tuttotorna/OMNIA/docs/FIRST_PUBLIC_CASE.md

 What this case proves

-This case proves that OMNIA can already do one public-facing thing:
+This case proves that OMNIA can already do one public-facing operational thing:

-separate surface-readable LLM-like outputs into:

-GO

-RISK

-NO_GO

-UNSTABLE
+receive a bounded case set that passes a naive baseline

+separate those cases by structural admissibility

+support different downstream actions

+change the operational path

-This shows that the gate does not merely echo readability.
+This shows that OMNIA is not merely a descriptive layer.

 That is enough for a first public case.